Hitesh6370/transport-system-angular-ui/README.md

 2. run 'npm install'

-3. run 'ng serve' and hit 'http://localhost:4200/' from your local browser in oder to access.
+3. run 'ng serve' and hit 'http://localhost:4200/' from your local browser in order to access.

-** Note: Please make sure both the backend services are runnig
+** Note: Please make sure both the backend services are running